occopus/docs/sphinx/source/user/api-user.rst

 occopus-scale
 ~~~~~~~~~~~~~

 This command registers scaling requests for a given node in an infrastructure.
 With scaling the instance count of a node can be increased or decreased by a given number.
-Scaling requests are handled and realized by the occopus-manage command.
+Scaling requests are handled and realized by the occopus-maintain command.

 **Usage:**